POST Training Videos

 This special video provides the history of realignment, clarifies the roles and responsibilities of law enforcement agencies, and highlights successful processes and programs.
 The video was developed with statewide subject matter experts representing city and county law enforcement, parole, probation, legal services, and in collaboration with Governor Brown’s Administration.

 Since enacted, AB 109 has provided opportunities for agencies to address processes regarding incarceration, release, and rehabilitation of the criminal population.
 Realignment provided counties with funds and support to develop effective release strategies and resources to decrease recidivism rates, thereby making our communities safer.

 This special video is designed to teach victims how to work more effectively with law enforcement, and educate law enforcement personnel regarding the critical role victims might play in bringing a case to successful prosecution.

 Victims of Violence includes insights from Superior Court judges, investigators, district attorneys, prosecutors, victim-witness personnel, and a public defender.
 It also includes stories from crime victims with diverse backgrounds living in a variety of communities.
 Offered in English and Spanish languages, the Victims of Violence video shows a victim how to be part of the team in the fight for justice and helps prepare the victim on how to best assist law enforcement at various stages in solving the crime.

-The video program should be distributed as early as possible to victims, ideally by the first follow-up investigating officer.
+The website link(s) for this video program should be shared as early as possible with victims, ideally by the first follow-up investigating officer.
 It serves as a useful tool because the victim can control the time of viewing and share it with family members and friends who may have been impacted by the crime and may have information helpful to the case.
-The video features English and Spanish language DVDs and is closed-captioned (CC).

 - Special Message for Law Enforcement Investigators